 - Commercial Refrigeration Technician

 The median annual wage for career opportunities from this program, according to the US Department of Labor and Bureau of Labor Statistics.

 100%* Job Placement Rate

-The Mitchell Technical Institute Heating and Cooling Technology program provides students with skills and knowledge in mechanics, electricity and sheet metal.
+The Mitchell Technical College Heating and Cooling Technology program is accredited by HVAC Excellence.
+The program provides students with skills and knowledge in mechanics, electricity and sheet metal.
 Students also receive extensive training in energy management and environmental controls technology to include renewable energy resources such as geothermal and solar technology.
 Laboratory time is spent installing and servicing heating and cooling systems, as well as designing and forming sheet metal patterns for ductwork.

 Graduates are prepared for an expanding field that includes jobs in sales, service, installation and industrial maintenance for a company or as a self-employed contractor.
 Some typical jobs include service or installation technician, sales, service trainer, industrial maintenance, supervisor, manufacturer’s representative or business owner.